 The Venice Edition: The BLACK city Astrolabe is a network comprised of points and lines extracted from events and movements in settlements and cities outlining the African diaspora.
 Within it, is a constellation unearthing the lives of “Black” women since the 15th century.
 From the multiple displacements of race and gender, the Black City Astrolabe, a space-time field comprised of a 3-D map and 24-hour cycle of narratives reorders the forces of subjugation, devaluation, and displacement through the spaces, events, and narratives of African diasporic women.
 The project received the support of the MIT Department of Architecture and a CAST Mellon Faculty grant from the MIT Center for Art, Science & Technology (CAST).
 On exhibit 20 May - 26 November 2023.

-Black city: the New York Edition (black city2: the miscegenation game) was exhibited in Harlemworld: Metropolis as Metaphor, a group show curated by Thelma Golden at the Studio Museum in Harlem, New York (2003), and in the open studios at the American Academy In Rome (2004). black city2: the miscegenation game was published in the respective exhibition monographs Harlemworld: Metropolis as Metaphor (The Studio Museum in Harlem, 2003) and Index 2004 (The American Academy in Rome, 2004).
+The New York Edition: black city2 is a game prototype that explores the social dynamics of race in Harlem, from the elision of representational tropes on lived realities to the relationships among policies, statistics, social concepts, physical forms, and implicit and explicit policies and statistics at three scales: Neighborhood-to-City, City-to-Nation, Nation-to-World. black city2: the miscegenation game was exhibited in Harlemworld: Metropolis as Metaphor, a group show curated by Thelma Golden at the Studio Museum in Harlem, New York (2003), and in the open studios at the American Academy In Rome (2004). black city2: the miscegenation game was published in the respective exhibition monographs Harlemworld: Metropolis as Metaphor (The Studio Museum in Harlem, 2003) and Index 2004 (The American Academy in Rome, 2004).